gcalderone/GModelFit.jl/README.md

+The typical use case for `GFit` is as follows: you observe a physical phenomenon with one (or more) instrument(s) and wish to fit those data against a (possibly very complex) theoretical model, in order to extract the characterizing quantities represented by the model parameters.

 # GFit.jl

 `GFit` is a general purpose, data-driven model fitting framework for Julia.

+**Note: This package is still in active development, and the interface may undergo significant breaking changes.**

 [![Build Status](https://travis-ci.org/gcalderone/GFit.jl.svg?branch=master)](https://travis-ci.org/gcalderone/GFit.jl)

-It provides the basic tools to build, inspect and fit complex models against empirical data.
+This package provides the basic tools to build, evaluate, and fit complex models against empirical data.  `GFit` provides the following functionalities:

-The typical use case for `GFit` is as follows: you observe a physical phenomenon with one (or more) instrument(s) and wish to fit those data against a (possibly very complex) theoretical model, in order to extract the characterizing quantities represented by the model parameters.  `GFit` provides the following functionalities:
-- it handles data of any dimensionality;
+- it handles datasets of any dimensionality;
-- the fitting model is evaluated on a user provided domain;
-- the fitting model is built up by combining one or more *components*, either builtin or implemented by the user, using a standard Julia mathematical expression;
+- the fitting model is build by combining one or more *components* (either builtin or implemented by the user) using a standard Julia mathematical expression, and evaluated on a user provided domain;
 - all components results are cached so that repeated evaluations with the same parameter values do not involve further calculations;
-- User provided components can pre-compute quantities based on the model domain, and store them in a private structure;
+- user provided components can pre-compute quantities based on the model domain, and store them in a private structure;
-- Model parameters can be fixed to a specific value, limited in an interval, or be dynamically calculated (patched) using a mathematical expression involving the other parameters;
+- model parameters can be fixed to a specific value, limited in an interval, or be dynamically calculated (patched) using a mathematical expression involving other parameters;
 - multiple data sets can be fitted simultaneously;
 - it allows to use different minimizers, and compare their results and performances (currently only two minimizers are supported: [LsqFit](https://github.com/JuliaNLSolvers/LsqFit.jl) and [CMPFit](https://github.com/gcalderone/CMPFit.jl));
-- it provides several facilities for interactive fitting and results displaying.
+- it provides several facilities for interactive fitting and result displaying.

 See below for a simple example, and the `examples` directory for more complex ones.